Harvey's: Flagship burger

 Harvey's introduced their Angus burger series as a competitive measure to McDonald's, which first introduced its own Angus burgers in Canada in 2008.
 Harvey's presently uses all-Canadian beef.

 Legal disputes

 E. coli outbreak

 In October 2008, over 200 people were infected with the O157:H7 strain of E. coli due to contaminated onions at the North Bay, Ontario, location.
-There was a class action lawsuit against Harvey's; the end result was a cheque for $1,000 to $7,250 per victim.
+There was a class action lawsuit against Harvey's; the result was a cheque for $1,000 to $7,250 per victim.

 Harvey's vs. Hardee's

 There is no affiliation between Harvey's and the American hamburger chain Hardee's.
 The latter's parent company CKE Restaurants has been prevented from opening stores in Canada under the Hardee's name due to a trademark dispute.
 CKE has instead launched the Carl's Jr. brand in Canada.

 Loyalty program

 Harvey's began a partnership with Scene in February 2015.

+They are also a CAA Partner.